(click to expand) SPC = Scientific Planning Committee

 Programs approved by university providers now have a Session ID# attached (June 2018).

-Why are health authorities in BC not considered physician organizations?
+Why are health authorities not considered physician organizations?

 Health Authorities in BC are not considered physician organizations because they are connected to government.
 However, a physician committee within the HA, such as the Medical Advisory Committee, is eligible to take the role of physician organization.
-Please see definition here:
+Please see the definition for a Physician Organization.

 Can physicians claim credits for teaching, planning?

 If learning occurs during a teaching or planning process, physicians may claim Self-Learning Credits.
-See:
+See Credit Types for more information.

 Can physicians claim credits for attending a meeting in which all participants are planners (ie. AGM, strategic planning, operational planning, conducting needs assessment, etc.)?

 These types of meetings are not eligible for a formal credit application.
 If learning occurs during such a meeting, physicians may claim Self-Learning Credits.
-See:
+See Credit Types for more information.

 Can physicians claim credits and also be paid for attending a CPD activity?